 After extensive consultations with the Parties, these recommendations were developed and formalized in a document entitled COVID-19 Pandemic Exemption Procedure for the Operation of On-Board Observers, which was circulated through memorandum ref.
 0170-420 dated 14 April 2020 (Annex 1).
-This exemption procedure has been extended several times during 2020 and 2021.
-The last decision on the matter extended the application of these procedures through 30 September 2021.
-At their 42nd Meeting in August 2021, the Parties requested that the Secretariat circulate, prior to their expiration, a communication regarding a proposal to extend these provisions through 31 December 2021.
+This exemption procedure has been extended several times during 2020, and 2021.
+The last decision on the matter, as requested by the IATTC and the AIDCP chairs on 21 June 2022, extended the application of these procedures through 30 September 2022, but an additional extension of these provisions through 31 December 2022 is under consideration at the time of the finalization of this report.
+With some global and national health authorities declaring that the pandemic phase has concluded or is nearly concluded and the lifting of most travel and immigration restrictions in many locations, IATTC staff anticipate that time when the AIDCP Parties and IATTC Members may choose to discontinue this exemption process may be drawing near and are planning accordingly.